The future of Conservation and Service

 The SECC Youth Conservation Corps (YCC) In-Town Crew engages motivated young adults, ages 16–18, in a program that combines training and education with impactful conservation and service projects throughout the Chickamauga and Chattanooga National Military Park lands.
 Projects may include trail construction & maintenance, habitat improvement, re-vegetation, and much more.
 This program focuses on engaging local youth in meaningful learning and service opportunities in their communities.

 The SECC Youth Conservation Corps (YCC) Camping Crew engages motivated young adults, ages 16–18, in a program that combines camping Monday – Friday, training and education with impactful conservation and service projects throughout the Cherokee National Forest in Southeast, TN.
 Crews will cook together and learn valuable outdoors living skills.
 Projects may include trail construction & maintenance, habitat improvement, re-vegetation, and much more.
 This program focuses on engaging local youth in meaningful learning and service opportunities in their communities.
+This crew will camp and work in the Ocoee/ Hiwassee area of the Cherokee National Forest in east TN.

 Urban Archaeology Corps